tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### todo

 -   make links open in new tab
--   work on intro: more personable, move what will i learn before wtf?
+-   [x] work on intro: more personable, move what will i learn before wtf?
+-   fix: extra space before links wtf
+-   revise: shorten utopia-basics section
 -   IDEA: make each step of the guide formatted like _succinct instructions (1 paragraph) --- detailed explanation and musings_. this could be visually reinforced by making the instructions stick out more than the musings (e.g. higher contrast), or even by hiding the explanation in a foldable element (use <dt>?)

 ### extra copy